igneus/gregoplus/README.md

-is a unique resource of Gregorian chant scores transcribed using [Gregorio](http://gregorio-project.github.io/), but it's codebase is horrible, there is almost no active development and contributions are not accepted.
+is a unique resource of Gregorian chant scores transcribed using [Gregorio](http://gregorio-project.github.io/), but there is almost no active development and contributions are not accepted.

 Fortunately, the database is publicly available.
 Thus *gregoplus* uses *GregoBase*'s database to make it's contents